Utkarshaglitched/Chetas/README.md

-# Virtual-Chetas
+# Chetas
-Virtual-Chetas is a voice-based assistant that listens for speech, transcribes it with Whisper, uses camera input for visual context, and routes the request to an Ollama model.
+Chetas is a voice-based assistant that listens for speech, transcribes it with Whisper, uses camera input for visual context, and routes the request to an Ollama model.

 ## Folder Structure